AnoukSmet/Dog-Health-Tracker/README.md

 The required attribute was not working as planned, allowing the user to add a log without a log date.

 * **Fix**
-As I have disabled manual input by adding the readonly attribute, the required attribute didn't work anymore.
+As I have disabled manual input by adding the read-only attribute, the required attribute didn't work anymore.
-I have found an way around to still not allow manual input but through javascript instead of the readonly attribute.
+I have found a way around to still not allow manual input but through javascript instead of the read-only attribute.

 * **Verdict**
 It is now working as planned.
 Manual input is disabled while the input is still required for the user.